ComputingTeachers/subjectKnowledge/writeup/_writeup.md

     * Will overly confident trainees be surprised or demoralised by the limits of their subject knowledge?

 Literature Review and Rational for the Intervention
 ---------------------------------------------------

 Developing teachers subject knowledge is a core component of Initial Teacher Training (Department for Education, “Initial Teacher Training (ITT): Core Content Framework” and “Teachers’ Standards”).
 In 2016 Sentance and Csizmadia surveyed 300 Computing teachers in the UK (Sentance and Csizmadia).
 The biggest concern computing teachers had was "sufficient subject knowledge".
-2016 was two years after the new computing curriculum for schools was introduced (2014).
-I suspect that in 2022 this is likely to have changed.

-### Enhancing Teaching, Assessing and Supporting HE (ETAS) - Question

-I wrote a short piece earlier this year raising question the issues about supporting teachers subject knowledge development in computing.
-A few important excerpts are listed below:

-Students are required to self assess their skills and identify their subject knowledge gaps (Rhoades 2014).
-Rhoades states "any overestimation or even underestimation of your knowledge will be counter productive".
-Trainee's self assessment of subject knowledge is varied and inaccurate as trainees have no benchmark or reference point to based their skills assessment upon (Schmid 2021 1.1).
-Trainees lack the knowledge of the curriculum to judge if their stills are sufficient.
-(Jones et al., 2019) cited McNamara (1991) in stating; a teachers' restricted subject knowledge affects the quality of teaching and causes serious deficiencies in student learning, this deficiency is not immediately identifiable.
-(D2 V pedagogical research)

-> Existing questionnaires have been criticized regarding the fuzzy, technology-unspecific, and content-agnostic wording of questionnaire items, which ask participants to rate the “appropriateness” of their competencies
-(Schmid, Brianza and Petko, 2021)

-Ultimately assessing subject knowledge for trainee teachers is a secondary concern.
-What matters is that they can deliver good lessons (V4 wider context).
-Subject knowledge could ultimately be assessed through the lesson content that the trainees create and deliver.
-This approach is confirmed by (Blömeke and Delaney, 2014) who state that we should be moving beyond self-reported subject knowledge audits.
-(K1 subject material)

 ### Definition of Computing Subject knowledge and skills